 The Grief Recovery Handbook

-The Grief Recovery Handbook has been translated into 16 languages.
-Here are links to some of them, and I’m told there are more:
+I’ve been told that The Grief Recovery Handbook has been translated into 16 languages.
+Here are the ones I’ve managed to track down, with links if I’ve been able to find them:

 Copyright © Karen Kingston 2013